VINHYU/CoSeR/README.md

 ## Contact

-If you have any questions, please feel free to contact with me at shz22@mails.tsinghua.edu.cn.
+If your have any comments or questions, feel free to contact shz22@mails.tsinghua.edu.cn.